damlaio/toki-suno/grammar.md

-# toki suno grammar
+# Toki Suno Grammar

-toki suno is a light-based realisation inspired by toki pona.
+Toki Suno is a light-based realisation inspired by Toki Pona.
 Grammar is expressed through **rendering order, pauses, framing, and colour**, rather than through particles or spatial word order.

-This document describes how utterances are structured and interpreted in toki suno.
+This document describes how utterances are structured and interpreted in Toki Suno.

 ---

-## 1. Core principle
+## 1. Core Principle

-An utterance in toki suno is revealed over time, but interpreted as a whole.
+An utterance in Toki Suno is revealed over time, but interpreted as a whole.

 - Colour carries lexical meaning.
 - White framing carries grammatical function.